san-ford/DEBRIS/README.md

 The retrieval algorithm uses a self-organizing map (an unsupervised machine learning algorithm) to categorize the images in the database based on the similarity of their visual features.
 To run the app, clone the repository and perform the following steps:

 ## Create Virtual Environment
-To create a virtual environment for the app using pip, run the following commands:
+To create a virtual environment for the app using pip, run the following commands in the project directory:

-### Unix/MacOS:
+#### Unix/MacOS:
 ```bash
 python3 -m venv .venv
 source .venv/bin/activate
 python3 -m pip install -r requirements.txt
 ```

-### Windows:
+#### Windows:
 ```bash
 py -m venv .venv
 .venv\Scripts\activate